labbsr0x/go-horse/README.md

 ### 1. How it works

-Docker (http) commands sent from the client to the deamon are intercepted by creating filters in go-horse.
+Docker (http) commands sent from the client to the daemon are intercepted by creating filters in go-horse.
 This filters can be implemented either in JavaScript or Golang.
 You should inform a *path pattern* to match a command url (check [docker api docs](https://docs.docker.com/engine/api/v1.39/) or see go-horse logs to map what urls are requested by docker client commands), a *invoke* property telling if you want the filter to run at the Request time, before the request hit the daemon, or on Response time, after the daemon has processed the request.
 Once your filter gets a request, you have all the means to implement the rules your business needs.
 Rewrite a url to the docker daemon?
 Check the user identity in another system?
 Send a http request and break the filter chain based on the response?
 Add metadata to a container?
 Change container properties?
 Compute specific metrics?
 Blacklist some commands?
 Ok, can do.
 This and many more.

 <br/>
 <a name="running"/>